 Rest and Relax at the Speed of Light

-If you want an authentic experience, you’ve found the right place.
-We were early for check-in, but our room was ready.
-The front desk staff welcomed us, gave us our parking pass, and told us about all we could do on the property.
+If you’re looking for an authentic roadside experience, you’ve found it.
+We arrived early, but our room was already waiting for us.
+The front desk staff greeted us warmly, handed over our parking pass and filled us in on everything happening around the property.

 Room Amenities